Background pattern

 Olmesartan/amlodipine/hydrochlorothiazide can be taken with or without food.

 People taking olmesartan/amlodipine/hydrochlorothiazide should not consume grapefruit or grapefruit juice.
-This is because grapefruit and grapefruit juice may cause an increase in the levels of the active ingredient amlodipine in your blood, which may cause an unpredictable increase in the effect of lowering blood pressure of olmesartan/amlodipine/hydrochlorothiazide.
+This is because grapefruit and grapefruit juice can lead to an increase in the levels of the active ingredient amlodipine in the blood, which may cause an unpredictable increase in the blood pressure-lowering effect of olmesartan/amlodipine/hydrochlorothiazide.

-Be careful when drinking alcohol while taking olmesartan/amlodipine/hydrochlorothiazide, as some people may feel dizzy, nauseous, or lightheaded.
-If this happens, do not drink any alcohol.
+Be careful when drinking alcohol while taking olmesartan/amlodipine/hydrochlorothiazide, as some people may feel faint or dizzy.
+If this happens to you, do not drink any alcohol.

-If you are over 65 years old, your doctor will regularly monitor your blood pressure every time you increase your dose, to ensure that your blood pressure does not drop too low.
+If you are over 65 years old, your doctor will regularly monitor your blood pressure whenever your dose is increased, to ensure that your blood pressure does not drop too much.

 Pregnancy and breastfeeding